rorisang123/cartpole/README.md

 # Open AI Cartpole example

 ## How to run
-Clone the repo, run cartpole.py in your preferred python IDE
+Clone the repo, install the dependenciesm then run cartpole.py in your preferred python IDE